jayeshkhatrirl/Full-Stack-Blog-Web-App/README.md

 It's an amazing full stack project with attractive and amazing UI and efficient flawless backend.

 This is how the project looks like :

 (Screenshots)

 ![Screenshot (357)](https://github.com/jayeshkhatrirl/Full-Stack-Blog-Web-App/assets/77141912/d911f4a7-b6e6-4eff-9c72-5b4c2fa95bb2)
-This is how the homepage look like, simple and easy to use.
+This is how the homepage looks like, simple and easy to use.

 ![Screenshot (358)](https://github.com/jayeshkhatrirl/Full-Stack-Blog-Web-App/assets/77141912/6d3854a9-30ec-4a22-937f-d1e1ddab419a)